elysionpowered/elysion/README.markdown

 Elysion is dual-licensed under the MIT and MPL license.
 Choose which one you like the most or use both if you feel like it.

+Be careful though: Other third-party libraries included in this package (in /lib/Dependencies) may use a different license.